Ségur tops and dresses from Cozy Little World: a summer best-of!

-The Ségur pattern
+The Ségur model

 Some possible variations of the top version